johnthagen/min-sized-rust/README.md

 ![Minimum Rust: 1.28](https://img.shields.io/badge/Minimum%20Rust%20Version-1.28-brightgreen.svg)

 [Cargo defaults its optimization level to `3` for release builds][cargo-profile], which optimizes the binary for speed.
-To instruct cargo to optimize for minimal binary size, use the `z` optimization level in [`Cargo.toml`](https://doc.rust-lang.org/cargo/reference/manifest.html):
+To instruct Cargo to optimize for minimal binary size, use the `z` optimization level in [`Cargo.toml`](https://doc.rust-lang.org/cargo/reference/manifest.html):